0xStarcat/starcat.github.io/readme.md

 - Create a team of 4 astronauts and personalize them.
 - Land the shuttle by keeping red dot in the center of moving circle
 - Occasionally solve shuttle malfunctions by risking an astronaut with rhythm game.
-- Upon win/lose/competion, newspaper appears detailing outcome of game and short bio of any astronauts who die.
+- Upon win/lose/competion, newspaper appears detailing outcome of game and bio of any astronauts who die.

 **CODE USED**